RajeevAhmed/lotus/README.md

 # lotus
-Lotuscoin repository for 1.749 billion people of South Asia
+Lotuscoin a digital currency aimed for 1.749 billion people of South Asia